If your hormones play the tune, who conducts the orchestra?

 The Gut-Hormone Connection

-What if we were to tell you that the health of our gut microbiome plays an important role in the balance of our sex hormones and menstrual cycles.
+What if we were to tell you that the health of our gut microbiome plays an important role in the balance of our sex hormones and menstrual cycles?

-Your wellbeing relies on your hormones to act in balance with one another, much like instruments in an orchestra.
+Your well-being relies on your hormones to act in balance with one another, much like instruments in an orchestra.
 Each one is vital in creating the masterpiece, but not one can do it alone.
-Each must play its own part for the success of the show.
+Each must play its own part in the success of the show.
 When existing in harmony, hormones perform beautifully balanced melodies that ebb and flow throughout our day, creating the dynamic and distinctive song of our bodies and minds.
 However, if one hormone is out of tune, overpowering or absent, the delicate balance of the symphony is disrupted.
 Balance is essential.

 If hormones play the tune, who conducts the orchestra?

 Hormones may play the music, but the gut microbiome conducts the orchestra.
 Studies show that our gut has an important role in regulating hormones.
-When the gut is healthy, it does it’s job well and balanced wellbeing is maintained.
+When the gut is healthy, it does its job well and balanced well-being is maintained.
 But, when there is an imbalance in the gut, known as dysbiosis, it cannot regulate and function as it should.
-When the conductor falters, the symphony struggles and problems arise.
+When the conductor falters, the symphony struggles, and problems arise.

-Estrogen, Liver and the Estrobolome
+Oestrogen, Liver, and the Estrobolome

 The primary source of estrogen comes from our ovaries.
 It circulates through the body via the bloodstream as a functional, active, hormone until it eventually arrives at the liver where it becomes inactivated.
 Estrogen then enters the digestive tract in its inactive form.

 Within the gut, there are specific microbes collectively known as the “Estrobolome,” which produce an enzyme called beta- glucuronidase.
-This unique enzyme is able to revert estrogen to its active form.
+This unique enzyme is able to revert oestrogen to its active form.
 In a healthy, balanced gut, the estrobolome produces the ideal amount of beta-glucuronidase to maintain homeostasis (balance) in the body.
-Only the necessary amount of estrogen is reverted back to active form to be reabsorbed, while the majority remains in its inactive form as it exits the body through excretion.
+Only the necessary amount of oestrogen is reverted back to active form to be reabsorbed, while the majority remains in its inactive form as it exits the body through excretion.